Recent Fire Damage Posts

 The damage to your property following a fire can often be complicated due to the unique behavior of smoke.
 There are two different types of smoke: wet and dry.
 As a result, there are different types of soot residue after a fire.

-SERVPRO of Lawrence/Ottawa and East Topeka professionals are thoroughly trained in fire cleanup and restoration and know the different types of smoke and their behavior patterns.
+SERVPRO of Lawrence/Ottawa professionals are thoroughly trained in fire cleanup and restoration and know the different types of smoke and their behavior patterns.
 Knowing this information is vital to proper restoration.
-Before restoration begins, SERVPRO of Lawrence/Ottawa and East Topeka will survey the loss to determine the extent of impact from fire, smoke, heat, and moisture on the building materials and its contents.
+Before restoration begins, SERVPRO of Lawrence/Ottawa will survey the loss to determine the extent of impact from fire, smoke, heat, and moisture on the building materials and its contents.
 The soot will then be tested to determine which type of smoke damage occurred.
-Pretesting determines the proper cleaning method and allows SERVPRO of Lawrence/Ottawa and East Topeka to focus on saving your precious items.
+Pretesting determines the proper cleaning method and allows SERVPRO of Lawrence/Ottawa to focus on saving your precious items.

-SERVPRO of Lawrence/Ottawa and East Topeka knows smoke can penetrate various cavities within the structure, causing hidden damage and odor.
+SERVPRO of Lawrence/Ottawa knows smoke can penetrate various cavities within the structure, causing hidden damage and odor.
 Our knowledge of building systems helps us investigate how far smoke damage may have spread.
 The following Points are additional facts you may not know about smoke.

 - Hot smoke migrates to cooler areas and upper levels of a structure.